 Requirements for Setting Up a Company in Malta

-Establishing a company in Malta requires compliance with specific legal, financial, and regulatory obligations.
+A Malta company set up requires compliance with specific legal, financial, and regulatory obligations.
 Below are the key requirements to ensure a smooth company formation process.

 Director and shareholder obligations